OUR VISION is to create communities where people live longer, healthier, and happier lives.

 Owner & Chief Executive Office

 Donald Thompson has been the Chief Executive Officer of Maxwell Group, Inc. since he founded it in 1989.
 He provides strategic leadership, planning, and vision for all aspects of the Company.Thompson started in the care industry in 1980 when he built his first assisted living community.
 He then went on to develop his first CCRC, or Life Plan Community, in 1982.
-Over the last four decades, Thompson has owned a variety of companies providing independent living, assisted living, dementia care, skilled nursing, rehab services, group purchasing, enteral feeding, medical equipment, medical supplies, home health services, and pharmacy services.Thompson is a graduate of the University of North Carolina-Chapel Hill’s Kenan-Flagler Business School, where he earned his Bachelor of Science in Business Administration.
+Over the last five decades, Thompson has owned a variety of companies providing independent living, assisted living, dementia care, skilled nursing, rehab services, group purchasing, enteral feeding, medical equipment, medical supplies, home health services, and pharmacy services.Thompson is a graduate of the University of North Carolina-Chapel Hill’s Kenan-Flagler Business School, where he earned his Bachelor of Science in Business Administration.

 Benjamin M. Thompson